Call for application

 - the domain of research (basic, clinical, translational, other – please specify)

 - the name(s), address(es) and affiliation(s) of the co-applicant(s) (CVs are not required)

 - the amount of financial support requested (max.
 300 000 Swiss francs)

 Please note: The award does not cover any indirect, infrastructure or overhead costs, which must be met by the research institution.

 - a summary of the project (1–2 pages)

-- a statement regarding the relevance and potential contribution of the project to control of rare cancers (1–2 pages)
+- a statement regarding the relevance and potential contribution of the project to cancer control (1–2 pages)

-Please ensure the information provided in your proposal is complete and adheres to the above guidelines before submitting to firstname.lastname@example.org
+Please ensure the information provided in your proposal is complete and adheres to the above guidelines before submitting a pdf-document by email to firstname.lastname@example.org

 * Please note that the term young investigator refers to early stage researchers under the age of 45 holding a PhD or MD and having obtained an independent position at a hospital, university, or research institute in Europe (e.g. junior group leaders, assistant professors, lecturers, scientists establishing their own research group).

 ** Any kind of biomarker relevant for prognosis, treatment prediction or response to cancer-immunotherapy (e.g. immune response markers, gene expression signatures, exosomes, non-coding RNAs, immune cell populations, cf-DNA/ct-DNA, cytokine profiles, etc.).